Federated Learning with Domain Generalization

 Most previous FL studies assume that the test dataset is a subset of client dataset.
 There is a lack of studies for another common usage scenario in which the data of the target dataset (i.e., test dataset) is absent from FL training process.
 It is required to build a model that has high performance when testing over the related but unseen target dataset (note that the target dataset forms the target domain).
 However, the FL-trained model may have poor performance on target domains due to the discrepancies between source domains and target domains.

 The above issue can be addressed by Domain Generalization (DG) \cite{DBLP:conf/nips/BlanchardLS11,DBLP:conf/icml/MuandetBS13,Ghifary2015DomainGF} technique, but the previous techniques of domain generalization cannot be directly applied to FL setting.
 Domain generalization aims to train a machine learning model from one or several different source domains while ensuring the trained model can be generalized well on target domains.
 Most conventional solutions finish the domain generalization task in a centralized manner.
 That is, a centralized server (with access to all source domain data) is responsible for the domain generalization task.
+For example, {\textbf{Ji}gsaw puzzle based \textbf{Gen}eralization} (JiGen) \cite{Carlucci2019DomainGB} requires data decomposed from multi-source domains to be mixed to train a classifier.
+Besides, MixStyle \cite{DBLP:conf/iclr/ZhouY0X21} needs to mix features from different source instances to synthesize new domains.
 However, accessing to sources domains by the centralized server is prohibitive in FL to meet the security requirements.